 How to use it: Blend pumpkin puree (canned or fresh) with cinnamon, almond milk and ginger.
 Get the full recipe.

 The Superfood: Protein Shakes

 Some mornings, you don’t have the time or energy to whip up a smoothie.
-Instead, reach for a protein drink rich in immunity-supporting vitamins and minerals, like Orgain Organic Nutrition Vegan All-In-One Shake.
-“This shake is a good to excellent source of 11 different nutrients correlated with supporting your immune system,” says Wright.
-It’s made with whole foods like greens, blueberries, and other veggies, so it’s a healthful and immune-supporting meal replacement.
+Instead, reach for a protein drink rich in immunity-supporting vitamins and minerals, like Orgain Organic Plant-Based Protein Shake.
+“This shake is a good source of 10 different nutrients correlated with supporting your immune system,” says Wright.
+It’s made with whole foods like greens, blueberries, other veggies, and whole grains, so it’s a healthful and immune-supporting meal replacement.